mihirrane/fetch-data-engineering-takehome-test/README.md

 2. Open config.ini and add values for password in postgres credentials

 3. Navigate to the folder in which the repository is cloned.
-Open command line inside the folder and run docker compose up
+Open command line inside the folder and run<br>
+ docker compose up

 4. Check the container id of the service which is running the python script.
-Open another command line within the folder and run docker ps
+Open another command line within the folder and run <br>
+ docker ps
 ![](https://github.com/mihirrane/fetch-data-engineering-takehome-test/blob/main/images/docker_ps.png)

  Copy the container id corresponding to the image fetch-sqs\_to\_postgres

-5. The container is running infinitely but we need to enter inside the container to run the python script docker exec -it container\_id bash
+5. The container is running infinitely but we need to enter inside the container to run the python script<br>
+ docker exec -it container\_id bash